 CNB Financial in Focus

-Headquartered in Clearfield, CNB Financial (CCNE) is a Finance stock that has seen a price change of 12.85% so far this year.
-The bank holding company is currently shelling out a dividend of $0.17 per share, with a dividend yield of 2.63%.
-This compares to the Banks - Northeast industry's yield of 1.72% and the S&P 500's yield of 1.92%.
+Based in Clearfield, CNB Financial (CCNE) is in the Finance sector, and so far this year, shares have seen a price change of 1.85%.
+The bank holding company is paying out a dividend of $0.17 per share at the moment, with a dividend yield of 2.59% compared to the Banks - Northeast industry's yield of 2.16% and the S&P 500's yield of 1.37%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.68 is up 1.5% from last year.
-CNB Financial has increased its dividend 1 times on a year-over-year basis over the last 5 years for an average annual increase of 0.46%.
+In terms of dividend growth, the company's current annualized dividend of $0.70 is up 2.2% from last year.
+Over the last 5 years, CNB Financial has increased its dividend 2 times on a year-over-year basis for an average annual increase of 0.92%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, CNB's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.
+Right now, CNB's payout ratio is 22%, which means it paid out 22% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for CCNE for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $2.53 per share, representing a year-over-year earnings growth rate of 14.48%.
+CCNE is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $3.18 per share, representing a year-over-year earnings growth rate of 0.63%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CCNE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report